So you’re ready to start growing your own vegetables from seeds? It’s freaking cool, right?

 Generally a seed starter kit comes with a combination of these:

 - Seed starter trays (often called microgreen trays)

 - Humidity dome – this acts as a mini greenhouse.
 It’s essentially a lid that helps keep the environment in the tray moist and warm

 - Growing medium – this could be peat pots, coco coir, or another option

 - Heat mat – when you’re starting seeds you need to keep the temperature consistent and around 75 degrees, which is generally higher than what the temp in your home is.

 - Grow Light – sometimes seed starting kits come with grow lights to help you keep your plant starts thriving before you can transplant them outside.

-One of the benefits of buying a seed starter kit is that you know the humidity dome is going to fit on top of your seed starter trays.
+One of the benefits of buying the trays and humidity dome from the same place is that you know the humidity dome is going to fit on top of your seed starter trays.

 Often times people buy a seed tray from one place and then the dome from another, and they just don’t quite match up – which kind of defeats the purpose of having a humidity dome.